openfisca/openfisca-doc/openfisca-web-api/README.md

 # OpenFisca Web API

-The OpenFisca project provides a web API package in order to do computations over HTTP, sending and receiving JSON data.
+The OpenFisca project provides a web API package compatible with all country packages.

-## Use cases

-If you cannot or don't want to interact directly with the Python API, for example if you're developing a web application.

-### Examples
+With the web API, interested App developers can access information and computations by sending and receiving JSON data.

 Those projects use the OpenFisca Web API: